Posted on January 9, 2023 and last updated on December 20, 2025

 • Sights: Hoyt Brook, wetland

-This trail is a fabulous resource for the town, and, as far as I can tell, greatly beloved and well used by locals (and their dogs).
-The trail is wide and level, curving through the woods for one mile on a gentle hill.
-It is well signed.
-In addition, you could head off the main path and do a quarter-mile foray along the Hoyt Brook on the Brook Trail, which I recommend if you can manage slightly rougher terrain.
+This trail is a fabulous resource for the town, and well used by locals (and their dogs).
+The trail is wide and level, curving through the woods for one mile.
+In addition, you can head off the main path for a quarter-mile foray along the Hoyt Brook on the Brook Trail, which I recommend if you can manage slightly rougher terrain.

 Nature signs have been posted periodically along the loop.
-The trail appears to be wheelchair accessible, although there is a steepish pitch right at the start as you join the trail from the parking area.
-You can avoid this easily, though, especially if you come in via Apple Farm Crossing or the baseball field.
+The trail is packed dirt and stone, and accessible to most walkers, but wheelchairs might have a harder time.
+There is also a short, steep pitch right at the start as you join the trail from the parking area.
+You can avoid this if you come in via Apple Farm Crossing or the baseball field.

 The path is named for Roger Leon Guerette (1933-2010), an active citizen of Winthrop who spearheaded the creation of the Community Trail.